Fahdroussafi/Easy-Booking/README.md

-# MERN Stack Bus Ticket Booking App (WORK IN PROGRESS)
+# MERN Stack Bus Ticket Booking App

 ### This website will include the following features :